Inflectra/rapise-documentation/docs/Guide/setting_up_web_browsers.md

 In order to test web applications using the Google Chrome browser, you will need to install an extension for Chrome that allows Rapise to interact with it:

-1. Launch Chrome.
-Navigate to the following URL: [https://chrome.google.com/webstore/detail/rapisechromeextension/ibngcigigdlhaekbaknfbpcbgilmhahc](https://chrome.google.com/webstore/detail/rapisechromeextension/ibngcigigdlhaekbaknfbpcbgilmhahc)
+1. Click the following URL to open the extension page in a new tab: <a href="https://chrome.google.com/webstore/detail/rapisechromeextension/ibngcigigdlhaekbaknfbpcbgilmhahc" target="_blank">https://chrome.google.com/webstore/detail/rapisechromeextension/ibngcigigdlhaekbaknfbpcbgilmhahc</a>

     ![add to chrome](./img/setting_up_web_browsers6.png)

 2. Click on the ‘Add to Chrome’ button to install the Add-On into your instance of Chrome.

 3. It is recommended to set the **Allow access to file URLs** and **Allow in incognito** checkboxes so that web pages opened from the local folder (using the file:// protocol) and in incognito Chrome windows can be also accessed by Rapise when running automated browser tests.
-To do this navigate to [chrome://extensions/?id=ibngcigigdlhaekbaknfbpcbgilmhahc](chrome://extensions/?id=ibngcigigdlhaekbaknfbpcbgilmhahc) in Chrome:
+To do this right click this link <a href="chrome://extensions/?id=ibngcigigdlhaekbaknfbpcbgilmhahc" target="_blank">chrome://extensions/?id=ibngcigigdlhaekbaknfbpcbgilmhahc</a> and choose `Copy link address`, then paste the value to a new tab in Chrome:

     ![checkboxes](./img/setting_up_web_browsers7.png)